-- The school has appointed a member of the leadership team, Maggie Pouros, Deputy Head, as the Designated Safeguarding Lead (DSL).
-Additionally, the school have appointed a Deputy DSL, Jo Goodson, Assistant Head who will have delegated responsibilities and act in the DSLs absence. - The DSL has overall responsibility for the day to day oversight of safeguarding and child protection systems in school.
+- The school has appointed a member of the leadership team (Richard Morgan, Senior Deputy Head Teacher) as the Designated Safeguarding Lead (DSL).
+Additionally, the School have appointed Deputy DSLs: Lou Dunbar, Lou Lebby, Dave Lee, Warren Smith and Kirstin Cardus who will have delegated responsibilities and act in the DSLs absence. - The DSL has overall responsibility for the day to day oversight of safeguarding and child protection systems in School.
 Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 Deputy DSLs are trained to the same standard as the DSL.
-The DSL and any deputy DSLs training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually. - The head teacher will be kept informed of any significant issues by the DSL. - The DSL (and deputy) will be provided with sufficient time so they can provide appropriate support to staff and children regarding any new safeguarding and welfare concerns following Covid-19.
+The DSL and any deputy DSLs training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually. - The Head Teacher will be kept informed of any significant issues by the DSL. - The DSL (and deputies) will be provided with sufficient time so they can provide appropriate support to staff and children regarding any new safeguarding and welfare concerns following Covid-19.
 This may include handling of referrals to integrated social care and working with other agencies where appropriate.

-• It is the role of the DSL to:
+It is the role of the DSL to:

-- Act as the central contact point for all staff to discuss any safeguarding concerns - o Maintain a confidential recording system for safeguarding and child protection concerns - Coordinate safeguarding action for individual children
+- Act as the central contact point for all staff to discuss any safeguarding concerns - Maintain a confidential recording system for safeguarding and child protection concerns - Coordinate safeguarding action for individual children - When supporting children with a social worker or looked after children the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher) - Liaise with other agencies and professionals in line with KCSIE 2020 and WTSC 2018 - Ensure that locally established procedures as put in place by the three safeguarding partners (KSCMP), including referrals, are followed, as necessary. - Represent, or ensure the School is appropriately represented at multi-agency safeguarding meetings (including Child Protection conferences) - Manage and monitor the School role in any multi-agency plan for a child. - Be available during term time (during School hours) for staff in the School to discuss any safeguarding concerns. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and School leadership staff. - Ensure adequate and appropriate DSL cover arrangements fin response to any closures and out of hours and/or out of term activities.

-- When supporting children with a social worker or looked after children the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher) - o Liaise with other agencies and professionals in line with KCSIE 2020 and WTSC 2018 - Ensure that locally established procedures as put in place by the three safeguarding partners (KSCMP), including referrals, are followed, as necessary. - Represent, or ensure the school is appropriately represented at multi-agency safeguarding meetings (including Child Protection conferences) - Manage and monitor the school role in any multi-agency plan for a child. - Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff. - Ensure adequate and appropriate DSL cover arrangements fin response to any closures and out of hours and/or out of term activities. - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2020)
+Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2020)